100 Popular Muslim Last Names Or Surnames With Meanings

 Image: Shutterstock

-This surname is popular in India, Bangladesh, Pakistan, and Iran.
+If you are searching for a Pakistani last name, Akhtar—made famous by Shoaib Akhtar, the Pakistani cricketer—is an ideal option.
+It is also popular in India, Bangladesh, and Iran.
 It is derived from a Persian word that means “good luck” or “star.”

 7. Aman

-It comes from Arabic and means “trust,” “safety,” “tranquillity,” or “protection.”
+It comes from Arabic and means “trust,” “safety,” “tranquility,” or “protection.”
 It is often used in other names such as Aman Allah, meaning “protection of Allah.”

 8. Amir